JinyuTian/PSS/README.md

 # PSS
 The code of our our CVPR paper: Probabilistic Selective Encryption of Convolutional Neural Networks for Hierarchical Services

-# Probabilistic Selective Encryption of Convolution Neural Networks for Hierarchical Services (Paper ID: 3239)
+# Probabilistic Selective Encryption of Convolution Neural Networks for Hierarchical Services

 ## Preliminaries